Major Changes to Connecticut's CPA Pathways and Mobility Laws Take Effect October 1

-CPA Licensure Pathways Proposal
+New CPA Licensure Pathways

-Our proposal offers three flexible pathways to CPA licensure, expanding access to the profession while ensuring continued integrity of the credential by upholding the core principles of education, examination, and experience.
+Connecticut will soon offer three flexible pathways to CPA licensure, expanding access to the profession while ensuring continued integrity of the credential by upholding the core principles of education, examination, and experience.

 - Pathway 1: Post-baccalaureate degree, passage of the CPA Exam, and one year of general experience.